 It's difficult to convey the essence of this model and how it works without sounding a little out there, I know.
 A certain amount of skepticism about trying something new is not only normal and healthy, it is totally welcomed and appreciated.

 For any part of you that might be feeling curious (or skeptical), I encourage you to take a look at the resources I've included on my IFS page.
-The information on this page should help to reassure skeptical parts with research, testimonials, links for further exploration, and a short video of myself, so your skeptical parts can "meet" me.
+The information on this page may help to reassure skeptical parts with research, testimonials, and links for further exploration.
+I also include a short video of myself, so you can "meet" me.

 About my journey here: